 Preferred Coaching Strategies Checklist early in the coaching process to discuss and select strategies they believe will contribute to positive teacher and child outcomes and experiences.
-Some enhancement strategies are used in the focused observation to support teachers' implementation of Step Up AT - Improving Literacy Through Technology during ongoing activities, routines, and transitions.
-Some enhancement strategies are used in the debrief meeting to help teachers plan for AT implementation, evaluate progress, and trouble shoot dilemmas as they arise.
-In the remainder of this section, you will find definitions and examples of each of the coaching strategies listed on the coaching guide.
+Some enhancement strategies are used in the focused observation to support teachers' implementation of Step Up AT during ongoing activities, routines, and transitions.
+Some enhancement strategies are used in the debrief meeting to help teachers plan for AT implementation, evaluate progress, and troubleshoot challenges as they arise.
+In the remainder of this section, you will find definitions and examples of each of the coaching strategies listed on the Coaching Guide.